Joystream/communications/blog/announcing-rome/README.md

 ## What is Rome

-The Rome network will be revolve around one key platform feature - a flexible, adaptable and user friendly Content Directory.
+The Rome network will be revolve around one key platform feature - a dynamic, flexible and user friendly content directory.
 Our reasoning for focusing on this task, that may seem narrow and trivial at first glance, is the long term value of it:

 -   The platform will allow for new *types* of content and data, with as little friction as possible.
 -   Adding metadata to existing content, improving the user experience through better search, etc.